in Joshua Tree National Park

 The nature trail is a, 0.6-mile loop with interpretive signs to help visitors identify the Yucca and other plants and animals.
 The large campground has over a hundred sites, each nestled among towering rocks.
 Check out the photos below to see the campground, surrounding trails, and wildflowers.

 Like Fortynine Palms Oasis, Indian Cove is not accessible from Park Blvd.
 The cove, has its own access road off Route 62 between the cities of Joshua Tree and Twentynine Palms.
-When other campgrounds in Joshua Tree National Park are full, there may still sites available at Indian Cove.
+When other campgrounds in Joshua Tree National Park are full, Indian Cove may still have available sites.

 Trailhead address: Indian Cove Road, Joshua Tree National Park, Twentynine Palms, CA 92277